Interpret Data and Solve Real-World Problems

 Program Director and Assistant Professor, Data Science

-Michael McCarthy, Ph.D., served in the U.S. Army from 2000 to 2007 as an aviation officer and Blackhawk pilot.
-Dr. McCarthy’s data science work extends into a technology startup, the healthcare and nonprofit industries, and the social science sphere.
+Michael McCarthy, Ph.D., served in the U.S. Army from 2000 to 2007 as an aviation officer and Black Hawk pilot.
+Dr. McCarthy’s data science work extends to a technology startup, the health care and nonprofit industries, and the social science sphere.
 His current research focuses on the fair, ethical, and responsible use of data analytics within society.

 Dr. McCarthy also worked as an analyst for a Veterans Affairs Medical Center.
 He performed quantitative and qualitative analysis to improve inpatient and outpatient clinic flow, quantitative demographic analysis for strategic planning, coached and led Lean Six Sigma projects, and served as an innovation specialist.